Example output · unedited

 3. The GC's AI fear → redlines that cite THEIR playbook.

 The GC is the skeptic here, and generic AI on legal docs should scare them.
 Harborline flags off-playbook clauses with their specific fallback; 63% first-pass acceptance by counsel across 8 customers.
 Safe wording: "It redlines like your best associate, not a search engine."
-[VERIFY] Ironclad's AI review works from generic clause standards rather than the customer's own negotiated fallbacks. [/VERIFY]
+[VERIFY:unconfirmed] Whether their AI reviews against generic clause standards or the customer's own fallbacks.
+Their product page does not say. [/VERIFY]→ do not claim it.
+Give the GC the landmine question: "when your AI flags a clause, is it comparing against our playbook or a general standard?"

 Objection handles